 Panel Members come from all walks of life and are recruited from the local community.
 They undertake extensive training enabling them to make important decisions.

 Who decides that a child comes to a hearing?

 The Scottish Children's Reporter Administration (SCRA) plays a central role within the Children's Hearings system.
 The Children's Reporter is the first contact a child or young person and their family will have with the Children's Hearings System.
 They will decide whether a child or young person should come to a hearing.
 A child or young person may come to a hearing if they are at risk or have been caught offending.
 There may be concerns that a child or young person is being abused or taking drugs or alcohol.
 They may not be attending school.

 If you have been asked to attend a children's hearing, you will get a letter from the Scottish Children's Reporter Administration with information, including when and where the hearing will take place.

 Hearings generally last around an hour, but a longer period of time can be allocated if the case is more complex or there are a number of children from the same family.

 Where and when are hearings held?

-Children's hearings are not directly administered by the Health and Social Care Partnership.
-Our AST Clerk's Office provides support to the Children’s Panel and Area Support Team whilst the Scottish Children's Reporter Administration deals with all other matters.
+Children's hearings are not directly administered by our Health and Social Care Partnership.
+The Scottish Children's Reporter Administration arranges hearings.